ePages-de/epages-docs/_posts/2016/2016-12-22-which-os-would-you-choose.md

 {% image blog/blog-os_market_share_01.png %}

-If we have a look at the colors of the chart we will see, in a very first place, an evident domain of Windows platforms (89.79% of the market), mostly there are two Windows versions which are the most popular ones: 7 and 10 in that order, covering almost 70% of the market.
+If we have a look at the colors of the chart we will see, in a very first place, an evident domain of Windows platforms (89.79% of the market).
+There are two Windows versions which are the most popular ones: 7 and 10 in that order, covering almost 70% of the market.
 Bill should be happy indeed watching at that numbers.
-The second place is for MacOS X that has experienced such a great increment in number of users since the last 10 years also because of the appearance of Apple’s smartphones and tablets, iPhone and iPad and the raise, in terms of popularity, of the company.
+The second place is for MacOS X that has experienced such a great increment in number of users since the last 10 years.
+Mostly because of the appearance of Apple’s smartphones and tablets, iPhone and iPad and the raise, in terms of popularity, of the company.
 The third and last place is for Linux, getting in comparison a much reduced slice of the cake, but with a very committed and enthusiastic community of advanced users.

 ### What about ePages?

 Now let’s have a look at how it looks like at ePages.

-ePages it’s an open-minded company where developers can choose their favorite environment to work with or simply the one which they feel more comfortable.
+ePages is an open-minded company where developers can choose their favorite environment to work with or simply the one which they feel more comfortable with.
 Of course it’s not always possible due to IDE, software or hardware restrictions, but in most of the cases it is.
 Here we can also find the three big players: Ubuntu, MacOS X, and Windows.